Description / Characteristics:

 History - Frill:

 Origin -- Thought to be Turkey or another Middle Eastern country.
 Introduced into England from Smyma, Turkey about 1864 by H. P. Caridia.
 Traceable in Smyma back to about 1740--exact country of origin unknown.
-The Oriental Frill is closely related to the Owl and the Turbit (Levi, 1965 - Pictures on this webpage of Wendell M. Levi's Encyclopedia of Pigeon Breeds - Cover and Oriental Frill first pages).
+The Oriental Frill [Classic Frill] is closely related to the Owl and the Turbit (Levi, 1965 - Pictures on this webpage of Wendell M. Levi's Encyclopedia of Pigeon Breeds - Cover and Oriental Frill [Classic Frill] first pages, around page 296).

-Oriental Frills are part of the Short-faced breed, known as "The Gems of the Orient", because they originated in the East.
+Oriental Frills [Classic Frill] are part of the Short-faced breed, known as "The Gems of the Orient", because they originated in the East.
 The varieties of these exquisite birds are numerous (Watamough, 1960).

-Oriental Frills have been in the United States at least since 1879, when "Crested Turbiteens" were exhibited at a New York show.
+Oriental Frills [Classic Frill] have been in the United States at least since 1879, when "Crested Turbiteens" were exhibited at a New York show.
 They have always been popular.
-The American Oriental Frill Club, which sponsors the, was organized in 1893 (Levi, 1965).
+The American Oriental Frill Club, which sponsored the Classic Old Frills [Classic Frill], was organized in 1893 (Levi, 1965).

 Pigeons in General: